Prostate seed implantation at Astera Radiation Oncology treats prostate cancer effectively.

 The outcome of implantation is highly operator-dependent.
 As such, it is important for the radiation oncologist to be experienced and proficient with this procedure.
-The physicians of Princeton Radiation Oncology are among the most experienced and have been instrumental in pioneering this treatment option.
+The physicians of Astera Radiation Oncology are among the most experienced and have been instrumental in pioneering this treatment option.

 10-year data shows excellent results.

 The Northwest Tumor Institute has documented excellent 10-year follow-up data for prostate seed implantation.
 Their long-term outcomes were comparable to those of external beam radiation therapy and surgery.
 Although 20-year data is not yet mature, prostate seed implantation appears to be just as effective as surgery or external beam radiation therapy for early-stage prostate cancers.